The gender pay gap is widening again. Why?

-In Idaho, ballot measure supporters must collect and submit a required number of valid signatures by spring 2026 for the measure to appear on the general election ballot in November.
+In Idaho, initiative supporters must collect and submit a required number of valid signatures by spring 2026 in order for the measure to qualify for the November general election ballot.

-Supporters of the initiative maintain a website with details about the proposal and signature-gathering process: backtoidaho.com
+The campaign sponsoring the initiative maintains a website with details about the proposal and signature-gathering process: backtoidaho.com.
+The official government link to the initiative is below.

 Vote 411 - check your registration status and find your polling location.